|Bisphenol A (BPA)||en español|

 This description is based on the information found in the Web links listed with this topic.

 Web Links from MedlinePlus (National Library of Medicine)

-Bisphenol A (New Jersey Department of Health and Senior Services) (PDF — 601 KB)
+Bisphenol A (New Jersey Department of Health) (PDF — 601 KB)

 Bisphenol A (BPA) - Current State of Knowledge and Future Actions by WHO and FAO (World Health Organization) (PDF — 176.64 KB)

 Bisphenol A (BPA) Fact Sheet (State of California) (PDF — 115.99 KB)